Skip to main content

 The foundation for everything else

-Page type classification feeds directly into the Topic Sieve, which decides whether a new page is worth creating.
+The Topic Sieve decides whether a new page is worth creating based on its own filtering process including checks for search demand, product sufficiency, existing traffic, page competition, and product match.
+Page type classification is a separate capability that helps inform the overall understanding of your site.
 If a product page already ranks for a topic, the sieve knows a new category page might outperform it.
 If a category page already exists, there's no point creating a duplicate.

 URL-based classification is simple by design.
 It gives the agent the context it needs without overcomplicating the process.